WHAT TO EXPECT IN 2023: Real Estate on Seabrook

 Seabrook’s Available Inventory Is Low

 The market is decelerating, not depreciating.
-That’s important to understand.
+That’s important to understand when considering what to expect in 2023.
 Current inventory conditions indicate the market is stable and supply-and-demand principles will resist a rapid downturn for the near future.
 In January of last year, Seabrook Island inventory stood at historic lows with 12 properties on the market.
 That number had dropped rapidly year-over-year due to great demand.
 That number was quite different from 2018 figures, when Seabrook Island

 inventory stood at 394 properties for sale.
 And while inventory rose to 74 properties for sale this past November, it has since fallen each of the last three months and now stands at just 51.
 Quite simply, our inventory level won’t allow for a looming bubble that so many are concerned about.